ilasie/video_auto_player/README.md

 ### Automatically

-Scan the release page and install the .msi file, then run it on your machine.
+Scan the release page and install the .msi file.

 ### Manually